Thursday, September 29, 2011

 Where did you learn Knife Combat?

-My knife method is a progression of my Filipino martial arts skills combined with Aikido, Russian martial arts, Ninjutsu, and others.
-After learning the basics, I worked on skill, evolved it, then I tested it on the streets and my students to develop the knife program that I teach today.
+My knife method is a progression of my Filipino martial arts skills combined with Aikido, Russian martial arts, Ninjutsu, and other styles.
+After learning the material, I worked on crafting my skill, then I evolved the material, and then I tested it on the streets and my students to develop the knife program that I teach today.